Menu Bar Icon

 To Rename a Palette or a Color, right click on it to open the contextual menu and select the first option.

 You can organize Colors inside a Palette by clicking and dragging a Color to the place you want them to occupy.
-You can also drag a Color to other Palette using the same method.
+You can also drag a Color to another Palette using the same method.
 If you need to duplicate a Color to another Palette, press Option key while dragging the Color.

 This bar appears at the very bottom of the Menu Bar Interface, and it displays icons for functionalities like filter between all Palettes or just the ones you favorited.